This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - NSAIDs , such as ibuprofen, help decrease swelling, pain, and fever.
 NSAIDs can cause stomach bleeding or kidney problems in certain people.
 If you take blood thinner medicine, always ask your healthcare provider if NSAIDs are safe for you.
 Always read the medicine label and follow directions.

 - Hormones help slow or stop your bleeding and make your monthly periods more regular.
 This medicine may be given as birth control pills or an intrauterine device (IUD).

 - Take your medicine as directed.
 Contact your healthcare provider if you think your medicine is not helping or if you have side effects.
 Tell him of her if you are allergic to any medicine.
 Keep a list of the medicines, vitamins, and herbs you take.
 Include the amounts, and when and why you take them.
 Bring the list or the pill bottles to follow-up visits.
 Carry your medicine list with you in case of an emergency.

 - Keep a supply of pads or tampons with you at all times.
 If possible, stay close to a bathroom.

-- Apply heat on your abdomen for 20 to 30 minutes every 2 hours for as many days as directed.
-Heat helps decrease pain and cramps.
+- Apply heat on your abdomen to decrease pain and cramps.
+You can use a heating pad on a low setting.
+Apply heat for 20 to 30 minutes every 2 hours for as many days as directed.

 You may need regular pelvic exams with Pap smears to monitor your condition.
 Write down your questions so you remember to ask them during your visits.